accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/methodologie.md

 To perform the evaluation tests within the framework of RAAM, it is necessary to take into account the [RAAM test environment for the evaluation of mobile applications](./environnement.md).

-This minimum test environment may be supplemented, where appropriate, by available free and open source solutions or by older technologies, depending on the use of the mobile site or application.
+This minimum test environment may be supplemented, where appropriate, by available free and open source solutions or by older technologies, depending on the use of the application.
 Whenever it is possible to know the configuration of the workstations and the hardware used, the baseline is composed of the services actually used in this environment.

 #### Testing screens